Resources / How Much Should You Spend on Marketing as a Medical Practitioner

 On the other hand, Google is a knowledge graph.
 People are searching to get more information.
 All of the data that has been collected from these millions of web searches is evaluated.

-If you understand these platforms well, you will be able to figure out how to optimize the spend between the two.
+If you understand these platforms well, you will be able to figure out how to optimize the spending between the two.

 Another great tactic is to do cross-platform advertisements.